OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication.md

 ## Polling Tentacles

-In **Polling** mode, Tentacle will poll the Octopus Server periodically to check if there are any tasks for it to perform.
+In **polling** mode, Tentacle will poll the Octopus Server periodically to check if there are any tasks for it to perform.
 Polling mode is the opposite of **Listening mode**.

-In Polling mode, Octopus is the TCP server, and Tentacle is the TCP client.
+In polling mode, Octopus is the TCP server, and Tentacle is the TCP client.

 ![Polling Tentacle to Octopus communication](images/polling-tentacle.png)